School Safety and Security

 Each school district, through its school board or the board's designee, must conduct a minimum of one annual meeting at which it reviews each school building's emergency and crisis response plans, protocols, and procedures and each building's compliance with the school safety drill programs.
 The purpose of this annual review is to review and update the emergency and crisis response plans, protocols, and procedures and the school safety drill programs of the district and each of its school buildings.
 (105 ILCS 128/25)

 Threat Assessment Procedure (105 ILCS 128/45) – School districts are required to have a threat assessment team and a school board policy on targeted school violence prevention.
 The procedure must include the creation of a threat assessment team.
-The team must include all of the following members: An administrator employed by the school district or a special education cooperative that serves the school; a teacher employed by the school district or a special education cooperative that serves the school; a school counselor employed by the school district or a special education cooperative that serves the school district; a school psychologist employed by the school district or a special education cooperative that serves the school district; a school social worker employed by the school district or a special education cooperative that serves the school district and at least one law enforcement official.
+The team must include at least one law enforcement official and cross-disciplinary representatives of the district who are most directly familiar with the mental and behavioral health needs of students and staff.
+Such cross-disciplinary representatives may include the following members: An administrator employed by the school district or a special education cooperative that serves the school district; a teacher employed by the school district or a special education cooperative that serves the school district; a school counselor employed by the school district or a special education cooperative that serves the school district; a school psychologist employed by the school district or a special education cooperative that serves the school district; and a school social worker employed by the school district or a special education cooperative that serves the school district.
 If a school district is unable to establish a threat assessment team with school district staff and resources, it may utilize a regional behavioral threat assessment and intervention team that includes mental health professionals and representatives from the state, county, and local law enforcement agencies.

 Each year prior to the start of the school year, the school board shall file the threat assessment procedure and a list identifying the members of the school district's threat assessment team or regional behavior threat assessment and intervention team with a local law enforcement agency and the regional office of education or, with respect to a school district organized under Article 34 of the School Code, the State Board of Education.